-On pumps (self-contained units), it is recommended that a vertical lift of 10-feet must not be exceeded.
+On pumps (self-contained units), it is not recommended to exceed a vertical lift of 10 feet.
 The EPA and API regulates the vapor pressure of gasoline.
 A lift greater than 10 feet may result in vapor suction rather than gasoline suction.